-RIPA applies to all covert directed surveillance, use of CHIS and acquisition and disclosure of communications data whether by Council employees or external agencies engaged by the Council.
-Council officers wishing to undertake covert directed surveillance or use of a CHIS must complete the relevant application form and forward it to the relevant (see para 8.6) authorising officer.
-Authorisations or notices in relation to communications data should be referred to NAFN.
+2.12.1 RIPA applies to all covert directed surveillance and the use of CHIS whether by Council employees or external agencies engaged by the Council.
+Council officers wishing to undertake covert directed surveillance or use of a CHIS must complete the relevant application form and forward it to the relevant (para 2.11.4) authorising officer.

-Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice.
+2.12.2 Any potential use of RIPA should be referred to the Monitoring Officer for preliminary advice.